s0d3s/Positioner/README.md

    > ~~⚠ If installed in Program Files, you will need administrator rights to run `Positioner`~~

  - Use `Positioner`!
+   > Optional: Press ⭐ on the github page😉

 ### &lt;As Script&gt; Installation